andrasq/node-docs/gc-gordian.md

 solution -- don't unravel the problem, cut right through it.
 For nodejs services, this means seamlessly restarting the service.

 Luckily nodejs makes this easy with the the built-in `cluster` module.
-With clusters, it's possible to create worker processes all running the same script as the master, and to share open file descriptors.
-In fact, all calls to `net.listen()` automatically share the socket!
+With clusters, it's possible to create worker processes all running the same script, even sharing sockets.
+In fact, all calls to `net.listen()` in a cluster automatically share the socket!

 The outline of the gc solution then, in a nutshell, is
 * create a cluster of 1 worker to run the service